 Watches - 2nd page

-See also : Time instruments Mechanical craft ca 1800 Jaquet-Droz and followers Super watches Inventions Revolution and Empire
+See also : Time pieces Mechanical craft ca 1800 Jaquet-Droz and followers Modern watches New watches Inventions Clocks Revolution and Empire

 ca 1650 Three Virtues in a Watch

 Jean Toutin applied his method to watches that were appreciated at the court of Louis XIII but also in England.
 No piece created by him has survived but his technique had a few followers and is known as Blois-style enamel work.

 Six pocket watches have survived with a turquoise blue decoration made around 1650 in the style of Blois.
 A certain similarity may suggest that this camaieu was made by a single artist but the dials are signed by six different watchmakers, three in London, two in Paris and one in Bordeaux.

 The watch signed by a man named Jehan Cremsdorff in Paris uses several enamel techniques.
 The exterior of its cover and back is decorated in enamel on chased gold, with a champlevé relief flower pattern on a turquoise background.
 One of these sides is cloisonné.
 The inner walls of both the cover and the back and the dial are decorated in the Blois-style blue.
 These three figures are reproductions of allegories of Virtues edited as engravings by Abraham Bosse around 1636.
 It is also inlaid with diamonds.

 This Cremsdorff specimen is a 6 cm diameter verge escapement watch, 7.6 cm in height including the pendant.
 It has a single hand which is normal for its time : the minute hand will be available on watches from 1687.